DevanshuB211/Uber-Clone/Backend/Readme.md

 }
 ```

-## `/users/login` Endpoints
+## `/users/profile` Endpoints

 #### Description
-This endpoint is used to log in an existing user.
+This endpoint is used to get the profile of the authenticated user.

 #### HTTP Method
-POST
+GET

+#### Authorization
+Requires a valid JWT token in the authorization header:
+`Authorization: Bearer<token>`

 #### Request Body
 The request body should be a JSON object containing the following fields: